spedyte/storjshare-cli/README.md

 Installation
 ------------

-Afterwards installing the prerequisites you should have access to the `node` and `npm` programs.
+After installing the prerequisites you should have access to the `node` and `npm` programs.
 Use `npm` to install StorjShare CLI *globally* (this links the executable to your PATH):

 ```
 npm install -g storjshare-cli